 How can I prevent heat-related illnesses from happening?

-Drink 11/2 to 2 cups of fluid before strenuous activity.
-Drink 2-4 cups of fluid per 1 hour of activity.
+Drink 1 to 2 cups of fluid before strenuous activity.
+Drink 2-4 cups of fluids per 1 hour of activity.
 You should exercise in the early morning or at night.
 Wear light clothes.
 Check the Heat Index Chart online.